ktshen/cse515-project/README.md

 #### Task 4 example:

+Some arguments for task4:
+-ut The unlabeled table.

+-limg Labled raw image path if you do not want to use feature extraction.

+-uimg Unlabeled raw image path if you do not want to use feature extraction.

 - Load image features and labels for labeled data / unlabeled data.
 - Use PCA as dimension reduction with k = 20.